ArielleZhang/ESC204_PraxisIII_The_wandering_sheep/README.md

 # ESC204_PraxisIII_The-wandering_sheep

-Design considerations:
+Design considerations
-The wandering sheep project implemented the Improving GSM-based sheep tracking: Using a cluster-based multi-hop approach Paper to develop a cost efficient but accurate sheep tracking system for residents in Rosedale Mathatha South Africa.
+The wandering sheep project implemented the "Improving GSM-based sheep tracking: Using a cluster-based multi-hop approach" paper to develop a cost efficient but accurate sheep tracking system for residents in Rosedale, Mthatha, South Africa.

 ## Electrical requirements